Dear readers of ADxS.org, please forgive the disruption.

 1.3.5.1.
 Limbic system activates the stress systems

-• Via direct projections to the nucleus paraventricularis of the hypothalamus (PVN) the HPA axis (HPA) and
+• The HPA axis (HPA) via direct projections onto the paraventricular nucleus of the hypothalamus (PVN) and

-Many proportion of these intervening neurons are located in nuclei of the hypothalamus that also respond to homeostatic status, yielding a mechanism by which descending limbic information can be modulated according to physiological status (middle management).29
+Many of these intervening neurons are located in nuclei of the hypothalamus that also respond to homeostatic status, providing a mechanism by which descending limbic information can be modulated according to physiological status (middle management).29

-• Different limbic brain regions influence the activation of the HPA axis30
+• Various limbic brain regions influence the activation of the HPA axis30

 • MPFC